wcfrobert/ezweld/README.md

   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_comparison.png?raw=true" alt="demo" style="width: 50%;" />
 </div>

 First, we need to calculate the weld group's geometric properties.
-EZweld does so by discretizing the weld group into little patches then applying the parallel axis theorem.
+EZweld does so by discretizing the weld group into little patches to approximate the integral with summations.

 Area:

-$$A_w =  \iint dA = \sum t_i L_i$$
+$$A_w =  \int_A dA = \sum t_i L_i$$